-Monday marks the 152nd anniversary of the day Union soldiers arrived in Galveston with the news that slavery had ended — news that Texas slaves didn't get until two years after the Emancipation Proclamation.
+Monday marks the 152md anniversary of the day Union soldiers arrived in Galveston with the news that slavery had ended.
+But President Lincoln had actually signed the Emancipation Proclamation in 1862.
+So most Texas slaves didn't learn they were free for two-and-a-half-years.

 Lee sat down with KERA at her Fort Worth home to discuss the historical and personal significance of Juneteenth and why it should be officially recognized.